Entry and disclosure in group contests

 In all of the aforementioned studies, disclosure relates exclusively to the \textit{number} of entrants in the contest.
 Yet, there are also several studies that explore the impact of disclosing participants' (initially private) valuations on expected total investment.
 For the standard single-item all-pay auction environment, \citet{Morath-Munster:2008} establish that expected total effort is lower under complete information (i.e., with disclosure) than under private information (i.e., without disclosure).
 Their result is generalized to a contest with multiple prizes by \citet{Fu-Jiao-Lu:2014}.\footnote{For two other studies that explore a slightly richer set of disclosure policies, see \citet{Lu-Ma-Wang:2018} and \citet{Serena:2022}.} \citet{Feng:2023} considers an all-pay auction with entry, but also restricts attention to one dimension of disclosure (valuations), while \citet{Zhang-Zhou:2016} employ a Bayesian persuasion approach to show that, in general, contest designers may benefit by adopting a policy of partial disclosure.

-To conclude, the existing literature has something to say about the effects of endogenous entry and disclosure in individual contests, and the main contribution of this paper is our extension of the analysis of these phenomena to contests among groups.
+To conclude, the existing literature has a lot to say about the effects of endogenous entry and disclosure in individual contests, and the main contribution of this paper is our extension of the analysis of these phenomena to contests among groups.
 The only other study that we are aware of that considers disclosure of the number of entrants in group contests is by \citet{Boosey-et-al:2019}, who examine Tullock contests among groups with stochastic group sizes and players with a common (and publicly known) prize valuation.
+Similarly, the only other study of disclosure of types within a group is \cite{Barbieri-et-al:2019}.
 In this paper, we consider the effects of disclosing both the number of entrants \emph{and} their private valuations.
 The structure of competition among groups also allows us to examine within-group disclosure---a particular form of partial disclosure, in which individuals learn about the number and valuations of entrants in their own group, but not of those in other groups.